Alicele07/budget_tracking/README.md

 ### Example of user's interaction
 - As a user, I want to be able to set an amount for my monthly budget.
 - As a user, I want to be able to add the category and amount of money of my spending into the expense list.
+- As a user, I want to be able to see how many expenses I have in total.
 - As a user, I want to be able to categorize my expenses.
 - As a user, I want to be able to calculate the frequency of a category.
 - As a user, I want to be able to calculate the sum of my monthly expenses and the remaining of my budget.